pharo-project/pharo-potentialEnhancementLogs/Pharo7/ROADMAP.md

 ### Cleaning bloat
 - Removing of Nautilus: Once Calypso will be integrated and exhibit similar fetaures than Nautilus.
 Nautilus should be removed.
 - Remove old text editor: there is only one or two widgets still using the old text editor and the rubric text editor.
-- Remove TxText: TxText was an attempt to get a new generation text editor.
-Now it has been rewritten with a new design in Bloc so we should remove it since Bloc editor is better and actively maintained.

 - Remove Komitter: Iceberg already supports cherrypicking on commit therefore Komitter can be safely removed from Pharo.
 - Remove system categorizer: The old system categorizer is not used anymore and should be remove.